altancode/apex/README.md

 ```

 ## "rccode" operation
-This standards for remote control code.
+This stands for remote control code.
 This operation allows buttons from the remote to be simulated.
 Using rccode is
 not recommended because the JVC control protocol treats these exactly like IR commands, which means they might be missed or
 ignored.
 The rccode operation is included only for completeness.